Sequences

 ## Direct Answer

-Sequences are for messages that should unfold over days or weeks after a subscriber joins, clicks, or reaches a milestone.
+Use Sequences for messages that should send over days or weeks after a subscriber joins, clicks, or reaches a milestone.

 - Build a set of emails once and let subscribers move through it over time.